GeorgeBroughton/ServerRules/Rules.md

 - Do not create a new/alternate account to access the community.
 - Do not use another user's account to access the community.

-Doing so risks both the person who's account you're using, and your own from being permanently banned.
+Doing so risks both the person whose account you're using, and your own from being permanently banned.